 Our Inside Baseball Coaches Clinic is designed to make you a better manager, coach, assistant coach, instructor, and/or baseball player.
 Each year, we search the nation to recruit only the best baseball coaches, to ensure a high energy show, and the ultimate in learning experiences.
 Our roster is lined up with nationally, top-rated expert speakers, delivering over 60 powerful and interactive presentations in a 3-day, action-packed event!
 Topics include in-game coaching, pitching, hitting, fielding, speed, arm care, functional strength, mental edge, recruiting, and more.

 In addition to unprecedented coaching education, our featured in-show mobile app (iPhone anAndroidid) allows you to communicate directly with our speakers and fellow attendees, build new friendships, share ideas, get talk alerts, poll/rate the speakers, receive special discounts from vendors, and more.
 Frustrated that you can’t hear every speaker and every talk?
-No problem, we offer professionally shot and produced videos for sale.
+No problem, you can now BUY our professionally shot and produced videos!

 Inside Baseball Coaches Clinic